NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Vanishing Shocker (Moderate).md

 * * *

 The vanishing shocker is a cube with extruding spikes at each corner.
 This inscrutable device channels occult energy through the electricity it produces, creating the result of invisible lighting.
 When activated, the cube floats above your head, creating a field of invisible electricity in a 10-foot emanation that lasts for 1 round.
-You and creatures within the emanation are [[Conditions/Concealed|Concealed]].
+You and creatures within the emanation are [[3-Rules/Conditions/Concealed|Concealed]].
 Creatures that enter or start their turn within the area must attempt a DC 27 Reflex check save.

 * * *

 **Success** The target is unaffected.

-**Failure** The target is [[Conditions/Off-Guard|Off-Guard]] for 1 round.
+**Failure** The target is [[Off-Guard|Off-Guard]] for 1 round.

-**Critical Failure** The target is [[Conditions/Clumsy|Clumsy 1]] and off-guard for 1 round.
+**Critical Failure** The target is [[Clumsy|Clumsy 1]] and off-guard for 1 round.

 *Source: Pathfinder Lost Omens Rival Academies*
 *ORC*